 - Vetted & used by industry experts and professionals

-- Improve the look, feel and function of your website
+- Improve the look, feel, and function of your website

 - To use Sumo’s tools without their branding you have to upgrade to a paid plan

 All of Sumo’s pricing plans enable you to use each one of their tools, or any combination of their tools, that you want.
 You don’t have to purchase a plan for every tool, all the tools are available to be used no matter which plan you choose.
-Each of the pricing plans include additional features that may appeal to your business based on your own particular needs, so check out what each one offers to find the one that works best for you.
+Each of the pricing plans includes additional features that may appeal to your business based on your own particular needs, so check out what each one offers to find the one that works best for you.

 Sumo’s tools are available in these pricing tiers:

 - Basic Email Integrations